Doctor, Heal Thy Wounded Inner Child

 You cannot heal what you are unwilling to see

-So, doctor, we are not going to heal you in this short blog.
-But hopefully, we can jar a few thoughts loose in your head and get you thinking about thinking about more self-affirming thoughts.
+Hopefully, we can jar a few thoughts loose in your head and get you thinking about thinking more self-affirming thoughts.

 Sure, you can continue beating up the gunner in your mind, and you have done pretty well with that so far.
 But at what cost?
-How is your health, and your primary relationships?
-Your “mood.”
-Any anger issues?
+How is your health and your primary relationships?
+How is your “mood? ” Do you have anger issues?
 Depression or burnout?
 Any patterns of behavior you might want to improve?

 You cannot heal what you are unwilling to see.

 Notice them.
 Notice the thoughts and be curious why you have them.
-Actually feel them.
+Actually, feel them.
 And then accept them.
+And let them pass.

 There it is.